NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 indirect measure of quality.
 A DEM with high triangulation error, as compared to the ground sample distance, is always bad and should have its images bundle-adjusted.
-A DEM with low triangulation error is at least self-consistent but could still be bad, or at least misaligned.
-A map of the triangulation error should only be interpreted as a relative measurement.
-Where small areas are found with high triangulation error came from correlation mistakes and large areas of error came from camera model inadequacies.
+A DEM with low triangulation error is at least self-consistent, but could still be bad, or at least misaligned.

-If, after bundle adjustment the triangulation error is still high at the image corners and the inputs are Pinhole cameras, one may have to refine the intrinsics, including the distortion model.
+If, after bundle adjustment, the triangulation error is still high at the image corners and the inputs are Pinhole cameras, one may have to refine the intrinsics, including the distortion model.
-:numref:`bundle_adjustment` discusses bundle adjustment, including handling intrinsics.
+:numref:`bundle_adjustment` discusses bundle adjustment, including optimizing the intrinsics.

 To improve the location of a triangulated point cloud or created DEM relative to a known ground truth, use alignment (:numref:`pc_align`).